micahjbest/shadesofray/README.md

 # shadesofray

-Some experiments with ray casting
+Some experiments with ray casting/tracing